 It was the wheels of choice for people called Piers and Arraminta who wanted something that exuded quality without being flash, and that, more or less, is what they got.

-What they didn’t get, bar a few daft big, engined versions, was fun.
-It wouldn’t be fair to critisise the Passat for this because it’s never been a dud, but as someone whose wife drove a B5 Passat ‘Sport’ diesel estate I can say with authority that it was a rather boring, antiseptic thing to spend time with.
+What they didn't get, bar a few daft big, engined versions, was fun.
+It wouldn't be fair to criticise the Passat for this because it's never been a dud, but as someone whose wife drove a B5 Passat 'Sport' diesel estate, I can say with authority that it was a rather boring, antiseptic thing to spend time with.

 Successive versions improved, but without obvious enthusiasm.
 Most of the people who bought them couldn't have cared less, so would be unlikely to have noticed that the current car, which appeared here in 2015, does all the classy sensible things they like, but is somehow less inert.

 Aside from a grill that reminded me of an industrial wall heater, the current Passat is quietly better looking than the one before.